Damon0603/Damon0603/README.md

 ### ⚡Hi, nice to have you here.
 Who am I?
-I´m an developer working in Asset Management with experience in Software Development and Computer Vision using Python.
-I´m interested in everything that is related to Machine Learning and Quantum Computing
-To keep up with my enthusiasm, I am studying Artificial Intelligence with a major in Machine Learning at the Johannes Keppler University Linz.
+I´m a Software Engineer working in Asset Management where I develop high performance Web Applications with Rust, Python and React.
+Apart from that I study
+Artificial Intelligence @JKU Linz and what fascinates me most is quantum Computing and what effect it can/will have on our lifes.

+Before becoming a Computer Nerd , I was doing Olympic Boxing

+Feel free to contact me : sebastiandamonbreuer@gmail.com

+And before i forget - Everything that can be written in Rust , will eventually be written in Rust Amigos :P

+Cheers

 </br>
 <p align="center">